SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/01-inroduction-to-tree.md

 - **Types of tree**

+1 - General Tree

+A tree where there are no constraints on the hierarchical structure.
+A tree where a node can have any number of child nodes.

-1 - Binary tree
+2 - Binary tree

 - A tree where the node has at most two child.

-2 - Binary search tree (BST)
+3 - Binary search tree (BST)

 - A tree where the node at most has two child
 - A tree where the left subtree is less than the root
 - A tree where the right subtree is bigger than the root

-3 - AVL tree
+4 - AVL tree

 - A self-balancing binary search tree
 - Each node stores a value called a `balanced factor`, whose value is either -1, 0 or 1.